rnag/three-play/README.rst

-A Python library for the 3Play API v3
+A Python wrapper library for the 3Play API v3

 * Free software: MIT license